abaer123/gitlab-agent/README.md

 * Kubernetes has audit logs.
 We could build a page to view them and perhaps correlate with other GitLab events?

 * See how we can support https://github.com/kubernetes-sigs/application.

-  * in repo browser detect resource specs with the defined annotations and show the relevant meta information bits?
+  * In repo browser detect resource specs with the defined annotations and show the relevant meta information bits
   * Have a panel showing live list of installed applications based on the annotations from the specification

 * Kubernetes API proxying.
 Today GitLab cannot integrate with clusters behind a firewall.
 If we put an agent into such clusters and another agent next to GitLab, we can emulate Kubernetes API and proxy it into the actual cluster via the agents.
 See the scheme below.